 We have started our garden planning – Click on this link: Garden and Compost Bin to take you to it!

 Here's what you can expect each Survival Seed Bank to contain, though please note that because we are in a very real "non-hybrid" seed shortage, they may have to substitute varieties if supplies are exhausted!
 All Seed Banks will, however, contain the same amount of ONLY Heirloom Seeds.

-Rest assured that I'll be adding photos of my 'seed growing project' ...
-In the mean time, please click the link to visit Betty, a really neat lady and my mom's friend, who grows her own vegetables in Florida and has NINE parrots!
+In the mean time, please click the link to visit Betty, a really neat lady who was my mom's friend, and grew her own vegetables in Florida.
+She was caretaker to NINE parrots!